Fundamentals of HTML: A Guide

 This was the really big one.

-Amongst many new semantic elements introduced are <header>, <footer>, <article>, and <section>, offering clearer semantic structure to the document.
+Amongst many new semantic elements introduced in HTML5 are <header>, <footer>, <article>, <section>, <main>, <nav>, and <aside>, offering clearer semantic structure to documents and helping browsers, search engines, and assistive technologies better understand page content.

 For multimedia, this version added native support for multimedia elements like <video> and <audio>.